fischerjulia/bayesian-psychology/README.md

 # Bayesian methods for the social sciences: a tutorial series
 This repository contains all of the code for my undergraduate honors thesis about Bayesian methods tutorials for the social sciences.

-Work in progress - more updates to come!